The Westport Independent: Gameplay

 The Game is set in a backsliding city-state named Westport amid a crisis regarding Parliament's attempts to censor the media.
-The player (the editor and owner of the aforementioned "Westport Independent") will have to choose what the newspaper will publish and what it will not.
+The player (the editor and owner of the titular "Westport Independent") will have to choose what the newspaper will publish and what it will not.
 All decisions will have a major impact throughout the course of the game.
 The player will also need to confront the writers working for the newspaper, who will want different content to be published.
 Articles will include subjects such as riots, healthcare, industrial accidents and rebellions.

 Development

 Originally, the game was developed over a period of 72 hours.
 This version was featured on several websites.
-Eventually, the developers decided to expand it into a full length game with many more features added.
+Eventually, the developers decided to expand it into a full length game with many more features.
 While it is essentially a more fully featured (though otherwise unrelated) version of Lucas Pope's The Republia Times (the Ludum Dare precursor to Papers, Please), the developers have stated they were unaware of Pope's game until after they had finished the game-jam version of this one.